Chuo-ku Tourism Association Official Blog

 >>About this blog

-Recent blog post
+Recent blog posts

-Tranquil scent of Japanese daffodil
+The tranquil scent of Japanese narcissus

-[Sam] February 2, 2017 12:00
+[Sam] 12:00 on February 2, 2017

-Usually simply saying narcissus, "Japanese narcissus"
+Usually, simply saying narcissus, "Japanese narcissus"

 DSC_0927RSG.jpgIt is often used as a general term for narcissus genus, including other species and horticultural varieties.

-Japanese narcissus (Fusasaki water)
+Japanese zuisen is fusaki susen (Fusasaki water)